simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

 Please make sure the **esptool.py** is in the path before executing the next command,

 ```
-$ esptool.py --chip esp32 -p COM4 -b 460800 write_flash --flash_mode dio --flash_freq 40m --flash_size 4MB 0x31700 partition.bin
+$ esptool.py --chip esp32 -p <COM_PORT> -b 460800 write_flash --flash_mode dio --flash_freq 40m --flash_size 4MB 0x317000 partition.bin
 ```

-Flash address `0x31700` address in flash is where the storage partition is located.
+Flash address `0x317000` address in flash is where the storage partition is located.
 The **partition.bin** has the Certificate, Key and Code signing certificate.
 You could use it to store more configuration information like IoT endpoint, and application specific configuration.

 ## Flash Firmware (From Laptop)